PremkumarSherinRajkumari/credit-card-fraud-detection-using-machine-learning/README.md

 ## credit-card-fraud-detection-using-machine-learning

-This Credit Card Fraud Detection application is a robust and efficient tool designed to identify fraudulent transactions in credit card datasets.
-The application allows users to preprocess data, visualize patterns, and apply advanced machine learning techniques to improve fraud detection.
-It calculates fraud likelihood based on historical data, enabling proactive measures against fraudulent activities.
+This Credit Card Fraud Detection project is a robust and efficient framework designed to identify fraudulent transactions in credit card datasets.
+It includes preprocessing tools, visualization utilities, and advanced machine learning models to improve fraud detection capabilities.
+By analyzing historical data, it calculates fraud likelihood, enabling proactive measures against fraudulent activities.

 ## Project Overview:
 Credit card fraud detection is a binary classification problem where the goal is to distinguish between fraudulent (is_fraud=1) and legitimate (is_fraud=0) transactions.
 This project includes:

 - Data preprocessing and feature engineering